Tackle some of your home improvement projects before you get settled into your new house.

 But if you’re going to install new or refaced cabinets and you’re going to finish them on site, make health a priority.
 The formaldehyde used in cabinet glues will be released into your home (what’s known as “off-gassing”) for a long time, so choose cabinets labeled NAUF, which means “no added urea formaldehyde,” Anschel suggests.

-During finishing, contractors and homeowners should properly ventilate the house and wear a National Institute for Occupational Safety and Health (NIOSH) respirator — “not just a bandanna,” he adds.
+During finishing, contractors and homeowners should properly ventilate the house and wear a National Institute for Occupational Safety and Health (NIOSH) respirator — “not just a bandana,” he adds.

 3. Flooring Installation & Refinishing